AndreWeiner/phd_notebooks/README.md

 > Modeling and simulation of convection-dominated species transfer at rising bubbles

-to be completed by the end of 2019.
-Note that this repository is **work in progress**.

 ## Dependencies

 The Jupyter notebooks may be executed using